RSS

 Use in tumor removal surgery

-Being in different parts of the world, three prominent surgeons from India and Britain with the help of augmented reality glasses Microsoft Hololens were able to virtually be present in the same operating room and jointly perform surgery to remove the tumor.
-This was announced on October 23, 2017 in his blog by BMI Healthcare, the largest group of private clinics in the UK.[7]
+Being in different parts of the world, three outstanding surgeons from India and Britain, using Microsoft Hololens augmented reality glasses, were able to virtually be present in one operating room and jointly perform surgery to remove the tumor.
+This was announced on October 23, 2017 in a blog post by BMI Healthcare, the UK's largest group of private clinics.[8]

-Colorectal cancer surgery took place at The Royal London Hospital in London.
-UK surgeon Shafi Ahmed was assisted by colleagues - Professor Shailesh Shrikhande, an oncosurgeon at Tata Memorial Hospital in Mumbai, India's largest cancer clinic, and Hitesh Patel, a consultant to the Private Hospital Hospital of the Onbrectal Hospital.
-Another virtual consultant was Ian Nott from the USA, co-founder and technical director of Aetho, which developed the AR application Thrive for Microsoft Hololens glasses.
+Surgery for colorectal cancer took place at the base of The Royal London Hospital in London.
+UK surgeon Shafi Ahmed was assisted by colleagues - Professor Shailesh Shrikhande, a cancer surgeon at Tata Memorial Hospital in Mumbai, India's largest cancer clinic, and Hitesh Patel, a consultant colorectal surgeon at BMI's private clinic The London Independent Hospital.
+Another virtual consultant was Ian Nott from the USA, co-founder and CTO of Aetho, which developed the Thrive AR application for Microsoft Hololens glasses.

 Specialists worked in AR glasses and could not only hear, but see each other in the form of graphic avatar figures, as if they were really in the same operating room.
-Tomographic images of the patient's internal organs were available to surgeons, which were displayed as three-dimensional holograms, and doctors could make virtual markups on them discussing the course of the operation.
+Surgeons had access to tomographic images of the patient's internal organs, which were displayed as three-dimensional holograms, and doctors could make virtual notes on them while discussing the course of the operation.

-AR application Thrive for Hololens glasses developed by Aetho
+Thrive's AR app for Hololens glasses was developed by Aetho

 File:Aquote1.png

-"We have truly combined technology with medicine.
-Bringing together specialists from different parts of the world and time zones, we demonstrated that we can make operations safer, ensure better patient outcomes and democratize surgical practice, "commented Professor Shafi Ahmed[8]
+"We've really combined technology with medicine.
+By bringing together specialists from different parts of the world and time zones, we have demonstrated that we can make operations safer, provide better patient outcomes and democratize surgical practice, "commented Professor Shafi Ahmed[9]

 File:Aquote2.png

-Use of HoloLens glasses in oncological surgery, October 24, 2017
+Using HoloLens Glasses in Cancer Surgery, October 24, 2017

-It is worth noting that this is not the first experience of Shafi Ahmed in the use of innovations in the operating room.
-In 2014, with the help of VR glasses, Google Glass organized an online broadcast of the operation, which was seen by several thousand medical students from 115 countries.
+It is worth noting that this is not Shafi Ahmed's first experience in using innovations in the operating room.
+In 2014, with the help of VR Glass glasses, he Google organized an online broadcast of the operation, which was seen by several thousand medical students from 115 countries.

 Microsoft HoloLens 2.0

-According to Microsoft, the second generation of HoloLens glasses, in addition to the "holographic" processor module (Holographic Processing Unit/HPU 2.0), will also be equipped with an artificial intelligence coprocessor (AI coprocessor), thanks to which it will be possible to support Deep Neural Networks (DNN) technologies.
+According to Microsoft representatives, the second generation of HoloLens glasses, in addition to the "holographic" processor module (Holographic Processing Unit/HPU 2.0), will also be equipped with an artificial intelligence coprocessor (AI coprocessor), thanks to which it will be possible to support deep neural network technologies (Deep Neural Networks, DNN).

-The executive vice president of Microsoft's Artificial Intelligence and Research Group, Gary Shum, released the first details of the second generation of HoloLens glasses in July, the development of which is ongoing.[9]
+Executive Vice President of Artificial Intelligence and Research Group Microsoft (Artificial Intelligence and Research Group) Gary Shum in July released the first details about the second generation of HoloLens glasses, the development of which is ongoing.[10]

 Photo: s9.tarhely.com

-Among the many additional functions and capabilities of HoloLens 2.0, the most interesting is the coprocessor of artificial intelligence (AI coprocessor), which will allow the device to acquire support for deep neural network technologies.
+Among the many additional features and capabilities of HoloLens 2.0, the most interesting is the AI coprocessor, which will allow the device to acquire support for deep neural network technologies.
 This means that HoloLens will be able to process large amounts of data on the fly without resorting to external cloud resources.

-As Gary Shum specified, the AI coprocessor will be fully reprogrammed and will be able to work in real time, which, in turn, will allow the second generation to HoloLens autonomously and without delay analyze what the user sees and hears.
-In addition, the chip will be used by developers of the HoloLens 2.0 software platform to create mixed reality applications with an activated AI function.
+As Gary Shum specified, the AI coprocessor will be completely reprogrammable and will be able to work in real time, which, in turn, will allow the second generation HoloLens to autonomously and without delay analyze what the user sees and hears.
+In addition, the chip will be used by developers of the HoloLens 2.0 software platform to create mixed reality applications with AI enabled.

 Hardware